 Yang, Sue-Ming and I-Chin Jen.
-(Accepted).
+(2017).
 An Evaluation of Displacement and Diffusion Effects on Eco-Terrorist Activities after Police Interventions.
 Journal of Quantitative Criminology.

 Yang, Sue-Ming and Chi-Chao Pao.
 (2015).
 Do You “See” the Same Thing?: An Experimental Look into the Black Box of Disorder Perception.
 Journal of Research in Crime and Delinquency, 52(4) 534-566.

 Hinkle, Joshua and Sue-Ming Yang.
 (2014).
 A New Look into Broken Windows: What Shapes Individuals’ Perceptions of Social Disorder?
 Journal of Criminal Justice, 42(1), 26-35.

 Yang, Sue-Ming and Laura A. Wyckoff.
 (2010).
 Perceptions of Safety and Victimization: Does Survey Construction Affect Perceptions?
 Journal of Experimental Criminology, 6(3), 293-323.